 Ok, I admit the flags look so so similar.
 Both are coloured by the pan-Slavic colours which are White, Blue, and Red.
 And both contain a coat of arms.

 The national flag of Slovakia consists of three colours white, blue, and red.
 The Coat of Arms symbol represents three mountains (the Tatra, Fatra, and Matra) and double-cross is a link to the Christian faith of Slovakia.

 The national flag of Slovenia features three equal horizontal bands of white, blue, and red.
 The Coat of arms of Slovenia is located in the upper side of the flag centered in the white and blue bands.

 The Coat of Arms depicts the highest peak Triglav covered with snow and three six-pointed stars taken from the armor of the family Celje.
 The two wavy lines at the bottom of the emblem represent the Slovenian lakes and rivers.

 Slovakia vs Slovenia – The flags do use the same colours but the Slovakian flag has bigger coat of arms.

 8. Which one should you visit: Slovakia or Slovenia?

 I know you’re expecting me to say Slovakia, but I will say: both of them!
 You should visit Slovakia and Slovenia as they both have something to offer.
 Especially if you like the unspoiled natural landscapes, mountains, caves, castles, and picturesque towns.
-And they are both affordable to visit compared to Western Europe.
-You can get started with these 10 Best Places to visit in Slovakia.

 A coffee lover, history junkie, former tour guide, and endless optimist.
 The mastermind of logistics and chief navigator for Very Hungry Nomads, two women on an adventure to visit EVERY country in the world.
 Marty is a social butterfly who describes her life as “just livin’ the dream".